bdamay/django-bcf-manager/README.md

 # BCF Manager
 ## Powered by Django, DRF

-*This project is just starting.
-Don't expect its functionnality to be complete*
+*This project is a work in progress, and sometimes a (very) slow work in progress.
+Don't expect its functionnality to be complete
+Feel free to send me a message if you want to provide help *

-### Purpose
+### Main Goal - Purpose

+BCF is a format for managing issues on a BIM project.
 Django BCF Manager purpose is to give web tools for managing BCF files.
-BCF is a format for managing issues on a BIM project.

-For more information about this format see https://github.com/buildingSMART/BCF-XML.
-API is documented here: https://github.com/buildingSMART/BCF-API
+- Backend = Django with DRF wich purpose is to implement BCF-API as documented here: https://github.com/buildingSMART/BCF-API
+- Frontend = VueJS app that consumes API and provide some UI views to mainly CRUD operations.

+At some point we might separate in two distinct repositories that could be imported as modules in another app.

 ### Targeted features  - roadmap